Secure your adventure on the Inca Trail 2026 with Salkantay Trekking. Book today and choose the perfect date for you. Don’t miss this opportunity!

 Water Bottle or Hydration Bladder

-High altitude can take a toll on your body and dehydration is common.
-You need to drink 2–3 liters a day, otherwise you risk suffering heat stroke or dizziness and might even have to miss out on the rest of the hike.
+Altitude can take a toll on your body, and dehydration is common.
+It's necessary to drink between 2 and 3 liters a day; otherwise, you risk suffering from heatstroke, dizziness, and even having to stop the rest of the hike.

 Camera